aavesh-iiitu/Projects-Fest-2019/RC-Aircraft/README.md

  <h1> RC Aircraft<h1/>
-**INTRODUCTION:**
+INTRODUCTION

 A radio-controlled aircraft (often called RC aircraft or RC plane) is a small flying machine that is controlled remotely by an operator on the ground using a hand-held radio transmitter.
-The transmitter communicates with a receiver within the craft that sends signals to servomechanisms (servos) which move the control surfaces based on the position of joysticks on the transmitter
+The transmitter communicates with a receiver within the craft that sends signals to servomechanisms (servos) which move the control surfaces based on the position of joysticks on the transmitter.

-**Requirements:**
+**REQUIREMENTS**

 1.Strofoam 100mm thick
 2.Biofoam 10mm thick